 Manage Your Expectations

-Your 6-year-old might be enthralled by the latest dance craze, but it doesn’t mean they will grow up to be a dancer.
+The latest dance craze might enthrall your 6-year-old, but it doesn’t mean they will grow up to be a dancer.
 Maybe your 8-year-old loves piano lessons and singing, but they might not be the next John Legend.

 Introduce your child to the various arts.
 Take them to the theater, the ballet, museums, concerts, and exhibitions, and let them enjoy the experiences.
 There may be some things they don’t like, and that’s fine as well (source).